tirthasheshpatel/tirthasheshpatel.github.io/cv.md

 # Projects

+This sections contains the detilas of the projects I have worked with and links their source code.
+All the projects were made with google colab platform.

 ### Facial Composites

 Facial composites are widely used in forensics to generate images of suspects.
 Since victim or witness usually isn’t good at drawing, computer-aided generation is applied to reconstruct the face attacker.
 One of the most commonly used techniques is evolutionary systems that compose the final face from many predefined parts.